 Vietnam’s “most famous activist” sentenced to 9 years in prisonPublished: Dec 14, 2021 Reading time: 3 minutes

-People in Need condemns the trial of Pham Doan Trang and ruthless violations of her right to freedom of expression, and right to a fair trial.
+People in Need condemns the trial of Pham Doan Trang and the ruthless violations of her right to freedom of expression, and her right to a fair trial.
 We call for her immediate and unconditional release.

 On December 14 2021, the trial of Pham Doan Trang, writer and human rights activist, ended with 9 years of imprisonment.
 She was charged under Article 117 of the 2015 Criminal Code for creating, storing and disseminating “anti-state documents”.
 Evidence used against her included a few written reports on human rights, and two interviews she did with BBC and Radio Free Asia.